Skip to main content

 Implementation

-PageWorkers optimizations are deployed through a JavaScript tag you add to your site pages.
-When a browser loads a page that includes the PageWorkers tag, it loads the following:
+PageWorkers optimizations are deployed through a JavaScript snippet you add to your site pages.
+When a browser loads a page that includes the snippet, it loads the following:

 • A JavaScript file that contains the optimizations that have been defined in Botify.